plone/plone.api/docs/contribute/conventions.rst

 Restructured Text versus Plain Text
 ===================================

-User the Restructured Text (.rst file extension) format instead of plain text files (.txt file extension) for all documentation, including doctest files.
+Use the Restructured Text (.rst file extension) format instead of plain text files (.txt file extension) for all documentation, including doctest files.
 This way you get nice syntax highlighting and formating in recent text editors, on GitHub and with Sphinx.